wildmountainfarms/solarthing-docs/docs/source/data/graphql-grafana.rst

 GraphQL and Grafana
 ====================

-If you have a CouchDB database, using SolarThing GraphQL is a great way to expose data to be used with https://github.com/fifemon/graphql-datasource.
+If you have a CouchDB database, using SolarThing Server is a great way to expose data to be used with https://github.com/fifemon/graphql-datasource.

 .. note::